-A business that has recently remodeled, constructed or acquired real estate can benefit from a cost segregation study.
+Any recently remodeled, constructed or acquired real estate can benefit from a cost segregation study.
 The componentization of real estate into the appropriate tax classes allows the property owner to reduce taxable income for the next several years beyond what would be achieved without a study.
-A cost seg study can have a dramatic impact on cash flow by way of reduced income tax expenses.
+A cost seg study can have a dramatic near term impact on cash flow by way of reduced income tax expenses.

 The current depreciation rules, Modified Accelerated Cost Recovery System (MACRS), require that a newly acquired or constructed building be depreciated over 39 years on a straight-line basis (27.5 years for apartments).
 Under certain circumstances, MACRS allows for the reallocation of a portion of the property into asset categories having shorter depreciable lives (e.g. 5, 7, and 15 years).

 The objective in performing a cost segregation analysis is to shift property (and the associated dollars) from categories that have long tax lives to categories that have shorter tax lives.
 This allows for greater depreciation during the early years of the asset's life, thereby lowering taxable income and thus lowering taxes.
 The result of the accelerated depreciation is improved cash flow to the property owner.

 A cost segregation identifies construction components that are necessary for the operation of the business rather than the operation of the building.